OHeckIsThatSam/VEXCode-VR-Maze-Solve/README.md

 # VEXCode-VR-Maze-Solve
 A maze solving python script for VEXcode VR.
+For a univeristy robotics project.

 ## Execution order
 1. Recursively maps maze until goal is found.
 Generates a graph data structure as a map of connected tiles.